 In point #8 I asked you to learn a programming language, and yet here I am asking you to learn a scripting language?
 Why?
 Can the same programming language not be used as a scripting language?

 Well, there are certainly some languages which are good for both OOP coding and scripting like Python, and that’s why I asked you to learn it at least.
 But if you happen to learn C/C++ or Java then you can’t whip out something as quickly as a Python or Perl developer can do.

 If you want to learn Python and need a course, The Complete Python Bootcamp is a great course to start with.

 The scripting language makes it easy to create tools and scripts to solve common problems in the programming world.
 If you have a good command over a scripting language like Python then you can automate mundane stuff easily.

 Once again, I suggest you to learn Python to kill two birds in one stone, and if you need some more resources, these list of free Python courses are also very helpful

 Computer science graduates and people who aspire to become programmers can use this list to find out about things, tools, and skills to become a successful programmer.

-By the way, if you are interested to learn more about things programmers should know, there is a lot of guidance available in terms of important things for programmers and you can find great advice on the Internet as 97 Things Programmer should know, a must read for every serious programmer.
+By the way, if you are interested to learn more about things programmers should know, there is a lot of guidance available in terms of important things for programmers and you can find great advice on the Internet as 97 Things Programmers should know, a must-read for every serious programmer.